jeffbass/imagezmq/README.rst

 detection.
-Then the images are passed via **imagezmq** to the central computer for more complex image processing like image tagging, text extraction, feature recognition, etc. An example of using **imagezmq** can be found at `Using imagezmq in distributed computer vision projects <docs/imagezmq-uses.rst>`_
+Then the images are passed via **imagezmq** to the central computer for more complex image processing like image tagging, text extraction, feature recognition, etc. An example of using **imagezmq** can be found at `Using imagezmq in distributed computer vision projects. <docs/imagezmq-uses.rst>`_

 Features
 ========